 These Terms and the contractual documents mentioned in section 1.2 shall exclusively be governed by and construed in accordance with the substantive laws of Switzerland, excluding the Swiss International Private Law Act, as amended from time to time.

-In the event that the parties are unable to resolve a Dispute in accordance with the Complaints Handling Policy (see section 1.2), then the parties hereby irrevocably submit such Dispute to the exclusive jurisdiction of the courts of Vanuatu.
+In the event that the parties are unable to resolve a Dispute in accordance with the Complaints Handling Policy (see section 1.2), then the parties hereby irrevocably submit such Dispute to the exclusive jurisdiction of the courts of Cyprus.

 Miscellaneous